 Syracuse University considers the safety and well being of youth program participants to be important.
 Each University program sponsor must consider the impact of all activities conducted during the course of a camp or enrichment program, must appreciate the risks and legal responsibilities and take appropriate measures to manage the potential for exposure to program participants to reasonable foreseeable risks.

 As part of its commitment to provide an open and safe campus environment for all, including minors, Syracuse University needs to identify all programs, events and activities that serve, or otherwise engage, youth.
-A minor is an individual under the age of 18, who is not a matriculated University students.
+Minors are individuals under the age of 18, who are not a matriculated University students.
 For laboratories, Minors under the age of 13 are limited to supervised tours only, and may not participate in any hands-on laboratory activities.